Barham, John Kenneth Interview

 Was it Norsewood?

-No, this way.
+No, it’s this way.

 Dannevirke?

-No. Up Te Kuiti way … can’t just think of the name …
+No. Up Te Kuiti way.
+Can’t just think of the name …

 It’ll come back to you.

-Anyway, I was only about five and a half, I think it was, when the earthquake came.
+And anyway, I was only about five and a half, I think it was, when the earthquake came.
 And being a brick school, all the walls went outwards and the roof came down, and a lot of the kids got various injuries, but there was no one killed.
 I got a few bruises and what-have-you, and my desk mate, Bill Poppelwell – a beam came down and it took off a couple of his fingers ‘cause he was holding on to the desk like this.
 I was down on the floor.
 [Chuckle] So I stayed there until … oh, that’s right – my cousin, Bill, was a grocer’s boy down at the port, and he went and rescued me and took me home, and the first thing I said to him was, “Hey Bill, where’s all the water gone?”
-And that was because the earthquake had lifted Napier up about six or seven feet, you know.
-And round the east and back across, the water used to lap across Hardinge Road; sometimes the waves would come over onto the road, you know?
+And that was because the earthquake had lifted Napier up about six or seven feet, you know, and round the east and back across; the water used to lap across Hardinge Road.
+Sometimes the waves would come over onto the road, you know?
 But [of] course when the earth moved up, of course there was not as much water there; it showed all the rocks and that that were on the sea bed, you know?
 Anyway, I stayed there.

 What was your rank while you were in the Navy?